polyphony-chat/docs/docs/Protocol Specifications/core.md

 discouraged.
 Instead, these should be implemented as part of a larger extension, which offers a more comprehensive set of features.

+!!! note

+    If you are, say, developing a polyproto server implementation with a feature that is not part of the default polyproto specification, you do not have to create a P2 extension for this feature.
+    P2 extensions are useful for defining interoperable services, which can be implemented by a variety of servers and clients.

 ## 8.2 Namespaces

 A namespace is a string used to identify a specific P2 extension.
 Used as a prefix in URLs, they